SunoApi/SunoApi/README.md

     restart: always
 ```

-##### Note: To pull image deployment, you need to download sunoapi.db from the project and transfer it to your Docker Compose.yml file directory.
+##### Note: To pull image deployment, you need to download sunoapi.db from the project and transfer it to your docker-compose.yml file directory.
 Otherwise, Docker startup will prompt that the file cannot be mounted.

 #### Streamlit remote repositories deployment